View on GitHub

 Introduction

-[!NOTE] The same Embedding Model should be used to both create the store and to query it.
+[!NOTE] The same Embedding Model should be used to both create the vector store and to query it.

 Prerequisites